Larry Seivers

-Larry Seivers (born March 30, 1954) is a former American football wide receiver who played college football at the University of Tennessee.
-He was drafted by the Seattle Seahawks of the National Football League (NFL) in the fourth round of the 1977 NFL Draft.
+Larry Seivers (born March 30, 1954) is an American former football player who was a wide receiver for the Tennessee Volunteers.
 He was a consensus All-American in 1975 and 1976.
+He was selected by the Seattle Seahawks of the National Football League (NFL) in the fourth round of the 1977 NFL draft.

-Early years
+Early life

-Seivers played high school football and basketball for the Clinton High School Dragons in Clinton, Tennessee.
+Born in Clinton, Tennessee, Seivers played high school football and basketball at Clinton High School.

 College career

 Seivers played for the Tennessee Volunteers from 1974 to 1976.
 He accumulated 117 receptions, 1,924 receiving yards and eight receiving touchdowns in his career.
 At the time he was the University of Tennessee's all-time leader in receptions and receiving yards.
 He was a two time consensus All-American in 1975 and 1976.
 Seivers scored the only touchdown of the 1974 Liberty Bowl, catching an 11-yard pass from Randy Wallace, in a 7-3 victory over Maryland.
 He was a captain on the 1976 Tennessee Volunteers football team.
 He was selected as an SEC Football Legend in 2005.
 Seivers was inducted into the Tennessee Sports Hall of Fame in 2013.